 Seattle Arts & Lectures believes that literacy and a love for writing is a life-long process that starts in our public schools and connects directly to our public stages.
 Through Writers in the Schools (WITS) and our Youth Poet Laureate (YPL) programs, SAL connects working professional writers with students and teachers to elevate and amplify the voices of students throughout the Puget Sound region.

 The Seattle Youth Poet Laureate is a joint program of Seattle Arts & Lectures’ Writers in the Schools (WITS) and Urban Word NYC.
-Founded in Seattle in 2015 by WITS writers Matt Gano and Aaron Counts, the YPL program aims to identify young writers and leaders who are committed to civic and community engagement, poetry and performance, human relations, diversity, and education.
-The Youth Poet Laureates share their powerful voices, leadership, and love of community at events throughout the region over the course of the year, and also publish their poems in a collection released in May.
+The YPL program aims to identify youth writers and leaders who are committed to poetry, performance, civic and community engagement, education, and equity across the Puget Sound Region.
+At community events throughout the year, Youth Poet Laureates share their powerful voices, leadership, and love of community, and also publish their poems in a collection released in May.

 This multi‑media gallery commemorates the time students spent writing and creating with WITS during the truncated 2019/20 school year.
 This gallery is a testament to the hard work of students, writers, teachers, and school communities across the Puget Sound area.
 Now this work can be seen, shared, and celebrated by those we miss, care for, and wish we were closer to right now.